 Patrick had a fairly surreal moment in a Singapore airport food hall not so long ago when he spotted himself on the telly!
 Seems his show has made it over to the Far East and rumour has it he now speaks the local lingo (though we suspect it’s dubbed!).
 He happened to be eating a delicious laksa at the time so it seemed only right it should make a guest appearance on the Hello Fresh menu!

 Boxes and ingredients are packed in facilities that handles Peanut, Nuts, Sesame, Fish, Crustaceans, Milk, Egg, Mustard, Celery, Soya, Gluten and Sulphites.

 Egg Noodle Nest(ContainsEgg, Gluten)

-Bring 400ml of water to the boil in a kettle.
-Finely chop the spring onions widthways into ½cm discs, separating the white from the green parts and peel and finely chop the garlic.
+Meanwhile bring 900ml of water to the boil in a kettle.
+Finely chop the spring onions widthways into ½ cm discs, separate the white from the green parts and peel and finely chop the garlic.
 Peel the ginger using the edge of a spoon and then grate or chop it very finely.

 After another minute add in the coconut milk and stir until smooth.
-Add the half of the chicken stock pot with 400ml of water and bring to a simmer.
+Add the stock pot with the 900ml of water and bring to a simmer.

-After 10 mins add the egg noodles to the soup and cook for around 4 mins, or until the egg noodles are soft enough to eat.
+After 10 mins add the noodle nests and cook for around 5 mins or until the noodles are soft enough to eat.

-Lastly thinly slice the chicken and add it to the soup.
-Serve into big bowls with a topping of chopped coriander and the greens of the spring onions.
+Lastly, thinly slice the chicken and add it to the soup.
+Serve into big bowls with a topping of fresh coriander and the greens of the spring onions.